With a loaded war chest of assets, the Oklahoma City Thunder have plenty of options for the future.

 Aligning players with Shai Gilgeous-Alexander will be key.

-Over the next few weeks, InsideTheThunder.com will be evaluating what it would take to land some of the top available talent in the NBA, and Dallas forward Kristaps Porzingis could be one of the most available talents.
+Over the next few weeks, InsideTheThunder.com will be evaluating what it would take to land some of the top available talent in the NBA, and Lakers forward Talen Horton-Tucker could potentially be a star in the making.

-Here are SI Thunder’s thoughts on what it will take to trade for the Mavericks forward:
+Here are SI Thunder’s thoughts on what it will take to trade for the Lakers forward:

 Recommended for You